 Jess was a full-time lawyer with a child at home and found the time to travel hack.
 If she could, you can too.

 Start small.
-Get that first card, collect your bonus and then get another card.
+Get that first card, collect your bonus, and then get another card.
 We are absolutely here for you to ask us questions, give you suggestions for new cards, and consult with you if needed.
 Most importantly, we have an awesome course that costs less than a domestic flight.
 It will save you thousands of dollars in return and teaches you most of our tricks all in one place.
-If you REALLY want to learn the basics quickly, this course will be your best investment.
-We all wish we had had a course like ours when we first started our journeys!
+If you REALLY want to learn the basics quickly, our course bundle will be your best investment.
+We all wish we had a course like ours when we first started our journeys!

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!

 Editorial Note: The editorial content on this site is not provided by credit card issuer.
 All opinions, reviews, and recommendations are expressed by the author, not the credit card issuer.